Total Information Awareness: Congressional restrictions and termination

 On 24 January 2003, the United States Senate voted to limit TIA by restricting its ability to gather information from emails and the commercial databases of health, financial and travel companies.
 According to the Consolidated Appropriations Resolution, 2003, Pub.
 L. No. 108-7, Division M, § 111(b) passed in February, the Defense Department was given 90 days to compile a report laying out a schedule of TIA's development and the intended use of allotted funds or face a cutoff of support.

 The report arrived on May 20.
 It disclosed that the program's computer tools were still in their preliminary testing phase.
 Concerning the pattern recognition of transaction information, only synthetic data created by researchers was being processed.
 The report also conceded that a full prototype of TIA would not be ready until the 2007 fiscal year.
 Also in May, Total Information Awareness was renamed Terrorism Information Awareness in an attempt to stem the flow of criticism on its information-gathering practices on average citizens.

 At some point in early 2003, the National Security Agency began installing access nodes on TIA's classified network.
 The NSA then started running stacks of emails and intercepted communications through TIA's various programs.

 Following a scandal in the Department of Defense involving a proposal to reward investors who predicted terrorist attacks, Poindexter resigned from office on 29 August.

 On September 30, 2003, Congress officially cut off TIA's funding and the Information Awareness Office (with the Senate voting unanimously against it) because of its unpopular perception by the general public and the media.
-The effort was led by Senators Ron Wyden and Byron L. Dorgan.
+Senators Ron Wyden and Byron Dorgan led the effort.

 After 2003

-Reports began to emerge in February 2006 that TIA's components had been transferred to the authority of the National Security Agency.
+Reports began to emerge in February 2006 that TIA's components had been transferred to the authority of the NSA.
 In the Department of Defense appropriations bill for the 2004 fiscal year, a classified annex provided the funding.
 It was stipulated that the technologies were limited for military or foreign intelligence purposes against non-U.S. citizens.
 Most of the original project goals and research findings were preserved, but the privacy protection mechanics were abandoned.